 It depends on how others see us.
 I always go out there and be myself, and if people see me as an inspirational role model, that’s good!
 I do have the experience of being the youngest.
 I’ve also played overseas as an import, and I have been the starting 5 for the National Team and Singapore Slingers for 5 years now.
 There are things that I have that nobody have, vice-versa.
 I do hope to be an inspirational role model for aspiring athletes and so I welcome any questions!
 I am always open for a meet-up to talk more.

-9. Where is your favourite training spots in Singapore?
+9. Where are your favourite training spots in Singapore?
 Why?

 I love the OCBC Arena, that is where we play at and it’s probably the best place that you can hoop in.
 As for weights training, it has got to be the Sports Singapore gym, as they have the best equipment all around.
 As for my usual cardio sessions, ie. running sessions, I love to run near my house through the park connecter, with the cool breeze especially during the evenings.